Jmainguy/bible/README.md

 ## Usage
 ```/bin/bash
-Usage of ./bible:
+Usage of bible:
   -compare string
     	Translations to compare passage against, set to 'all' for all translations in the database, or use a space seperated list
   -db string
-    	Bible database to use (default "database/bible-sqlite-jmainguy.db")
+    	Bible database to use (defaults to ~/.bible/bible.db, will download this for you if it doesnt exist)
   -generateTests
     	Whether to generate and print tests to stdout
   -listBooks